-Low precision,
+Low precision, low accuracy

-- Some parameters concern numerical precision and can be systematically improved towards a "correct" result - E.g. numerical grid sizes - Usually a compromise with computational cost - Other parameters will affect overall accuracy in a less predictable way - E.g. physics approximations - May require more knowledge of problem, testing, system-dependence
+- Some parameters concern numerical precision and can be systematically improved towards a "correct" result - E.g. numerical grid sizes - Usually a compromise with computational cost - Other parameters will affect overall accuracy - E.g. physics approximations - effects are less predictable - May require more knowledge of problem, testing, system-dependence